aguedes-pivotal/tanzu-demo/README.md

 ### Configuring Tanzu Build Service

 1. Show how kpack works and how it can be configured to push to Docker Registry - see **kpack** sub-directory.
+2. Show the GitHub repo with the application and explain what is in there.
-2. Make a change to GitHub repo and show a new image getting created on the management cluster.
+3. Make a change to GitHub repo and show a new image getting created on the management cluster.
 GitHub repo: https://github.com/aguedes-pivotal/drupal8-cnb
-3. Show Harbor and talk about image scanning, signage and replication.
+4. Show Harbor and talk about image scanning, signage and replication.

 ### Deploying to Kubernetes